blur702/kevinalthaus-com-oct/AUTHENTICATION-DEBUG-REPORT.md

 TEST_ADMIN_PASSWORD=kevin
 ```

-But the database contained a user with password `(130Bpm)`, indicating the user was created when the environment variable was not set or was set to a different value.
+But the database contained a user with a different password (the default test password), indicating the user was created when the environment variable was not set or was set to a different value.

 ## Solution